 So when measuring for max SPL, some manufacturers simulate microphone distortion by directly injecting a 1 kHz tone into the condenser’s circuitry, bypassing the diaphragm altogether.

 Increasing the voltage of this pure signal until 0.5% THD gives a voltage value.
 Converting the applied voltage to a theoretical SPL (measured in dB SPL) is then easily calculated if we know the microphone’s sensitivity rating.

 With that calculation, we would see exactly at what dB SPL the circuitry would be sufficiently overloaded (when subjected to a 1 kHz tone).
-This dB SPL value would, therefore, be equal to the maximum sound pressure level of that microphone!
+Therefore, this dB SPL value would be equal to the maximum sound pressure level of that microphone!

 I’ll restate here that this method assumes that the diaphragm assembly is not producing distortion!

 Oftentimes a condenser will be designed with an attenuator switch (pad) to increase the SPL the mic will effectively capture before distorting.
 Once again, this is because the diaphragm typically handles a high SPL easily, and it’s the overloading of the circuitry that will cause distortion in the signal.

 For more information on active and passive mics, check out my article Do Microphones Need Power To Function Properly?

 When Is It Important To Pay Attention To The Max SPL Rating?

 The only time we really need to pay attention to a microphone’s Max SPL rating is when we’re choosing a microphone for a kick drum, guitar cabinet, or another scenario where we’re miking a loud sound source.
 Generally speaking, we only need to double-check these maximum ratings with condenser microphones or active ribbon microphones.

 So, as an example, if we want to mic up a kick drum with a condenser microphone, we should take precautions.